 3. Treating All Customers the Same

-Not all customers have the same needs, interests, or pain points.
-A first-time visitor has different expectations than a returning VIP customer.
+Not all customers have the exact needs, interests, or pain points.
+A first-time visitor has different expectations from a returning VIP customer.

 Solution?
 Segment customers based on interaction history.
 Create different engagement strategies for: